Skip to main content

 • Carry out research to increase understanding and improve practice of transformation and continuous cover silviculture in British forests

-• Communicate with forest managers, policy makers and scientists
+• Communicate with forest managers, policymakers and scientists

 • Provide research and technology transfer to supports the requirements of the country strategies in England, Scotland and Wales